leonddev/odin-recipes/README.md

 # odin-recipes
 This is a simple website showcasing delicious recipes.
-With this project I will demonstrate my basic HTML and git skills.
+With this project I will demonstrate my basic HTML, git and CSS skills.
+You can check the website here: https://leonardanton.github.io/odin-recipes/